Menotdan/recipe-review-demo-app/README.md

 Note: This project requires you to install `djangorestframework` from pip.

-To start a development server, in a terminal, `cd` into the `backend` folder.
+To start a development server, in a terminal, `cd` into the `backend/django` folder.
 Then, run `python manage.py makemigrations`, `python manage.py migrate` and `python manage.py runserver` to start the backend server.

 Next, in another terminal, `cd` into the `frontend` folder.
 Then, run `npm install` and `npm run dev` to start the frontend server.